Equallizerr1/ffern-tech-test/public/userguide.md

 ## Rearranging Table Columns

-- **New Feature:**
-  You can now rearrange the order of table columns by dragging and dropping the column headers.
+You can rearrange the order of table columns by dragging and dropping the column headers.

 - To do this, click and hold a column header, then drag it to your desired position and release.
 - The table will immediately update to reflect your chosen column order.